 Reduce unconscious bias with mindfulness

 When we’re under pressure – whether it’s due to major life changes, tight deadlines or conflicts – we tend to make snap decisions.
 We act without acknowledging how we feel, meaning our stress, tiredness and past experiences can come to the fore and allow the latent unconscious biases (also known as implicit biases) within our minds to influence our actions.
-These are often based on incorrect, negative stereotypes, and can seriously harm the culture and effectiveness of an organisation.
+These are often based on incorrect, negative stereotypes, and can seriously harm the effectiveness of your organisation and the diversity strategies it puts in place to build an inclusive culture.

 Unconscious bias training is effective in helping us stop and think before we act on our biases and learn how to question our thoughts to prevent discrimination in the workplace.
 Once we have been shown how to overcome unconscious bias, there are other approaches we can employ to help us manage our thoughts and biases on an ongoing basis.
-One of the most promising of these is mindfulness, which is seen as an excellent addition to reducing the impact of unconscious bias.
+One of the most promising of these is mindfulness, which is seen as an excellent addition to reducing types of unconscious bias impacting many organisations.
 When used across workplaces, it can offer a great range of benefits.

 Studies show mindfulness can help reduce our own unconscious bias

-With the growth of the wellness industry and the 24/7 working culture, mindfulness is becoming increasingly popular.
+With the growth of the wellness industry and the ‘always on’ working culture, mindfulness is becoming increasingly popular.
 There are various definitions of mindfulness, but put simply, it involves focusing one’s mind on the present, how we feel, what we’re doing and how we respond to stimuli.

 With its growing profile, employers are increasingly recognising the importance of mindfulness in promoting positive staff wellbeing and improved productivity.
 Science agrees – mindfulness has been proven to reduce stress and anxiety, and to improve sleep quality, cognition, and staff productivity and wellbeing.